hapax/hapax.github.io/assets/reality.md

 But maybe one of these deep truths is that *everything is interesting*, including the pebbles and shells and ordinary things.
-This is one of the perks of being a scientist; you are part of a human-operated scheme for turning the universe into a fractal of wonder, something which exhibits wonder in every object and at every length scale.
+This is one of the perks of being a scientist.
+You are part of a human-operated scheme for turning the universe into a fractal of wonder, something which exhibits wonder in every object and at every length scale.